bluenote-1577/myloasm/algorithm-docs/algorithms.typ

 $ d(x^i,y^i) = abs(log_a (x[i]) - log_a (y[i])). $

-We want to get a grasp of this distance over the distribution $X,Y$ in a principled way.
 Intuitively, if unitig $X$ has coverage 20 and unitig $Y$ has coverage 10, then given some scaling factor $C$ (that can depend on a range of factors), $D(X,Y)$ should be about $C log(20/10) = C log(2)$.
 This gives a probability of $e^(- C log(2) / T) = 1/2^(C/T)$.

-Our model should achieve a few things:
+The above intuition should carry over to the _distribution_ over $X, Y$: a unitig will not just have "coverage 20".
+Our goal is to define a distance over the distribution $X,Y$ in a principled way so that

-1. Unitigs from the same genome should have similar distributions, including variances and means
+1. unitigs from the same genome should have similar distributions, including variances and means, and

-2. Account for uncertainty in $X$ and $Y$, which are extremely noisy and have small sample sizes (e.g. a unitig with only one read) and high variance due to inter/intragenomic repeats
+2. account for uncertainty in $X$ and $Y$, which are extremely noisy and have small sample sizes (e.g. a unitig with only one read) and high variance due to inter/intragenomic repeats

 == Dealing with uncertainty and variance in $X$ and $Y$

 Let $M(X)$ be the coordinate-wise median of the distribution $X$ and also similarly for $Y$.
 Given samples $X$ and $Y$ from their respective, unknown probability distributions, we try to reason with $d(M(X)^i, M(Y)^i)$.
 We also have the distribution of pairwise log differences, $d(X^i, Y^i)$ on hand.
 Let's assume $d(X^i, Y^i)$ has some average $mu$ and standard deviation $Sigma$.

+=== Variance matching

 === Variance

-To deal with variance, we divide $d(M(X)^i, M(Y)^i)$ by 0.5 plus the standard deviation over the distribution of log differences, $Sigma$.
-We add a factor of 0.5 stabilize, but also make it $<$ 1 to penalize large distances under small variance.
-To estimate the standard deviation, we take the IQR.
+To estimate the standard deviation, we take the IQR of the pairwise log differences.
 Theoretically, many distributions have IQR $prop$ $Sigma$.

 === Sample size